irchelp/irchelp.github.io/irchelp/security/privacy.md

 These services offer varying degrees of anonymity, with many claiming not to keep logs.
 Unfortunately, they are also frequently used to facilitate abuse, so they may often be banned from IRC servers.

 ### IPv6 tunnels

+A number of organizations offer IPv6 tunnels, so that users not yet offered IPv6 connectivity by their internet service provider can obtain a pool of IPv6 addresses, and have those IPv6 addresses tunneled to their network via a technique similar to a VPN.

+Such tunnels don't provide strong anonymity, and they still involve exposing the tunneled addresses publically, so you may still be target for denial of service attacks and other network-based attacks.

+However, because your tunneled IPv6 address and not your ISP-assigned IPv4 address is what will be exposed to the IRC server, this does provide a weak form of protection from having your identity casually revealed.

+## IP Address Leakage Threats

 ### Address Leakage from DCC